Library: Policy

 (k) Out-of-state moves.
 The Access Oklahoma card may be used to access food benefits in most states.
 Most major retailers accept the Access Oklahoma card.

 (l) Separation of duties.
 Federal regulations require a separation of duties between persons who certify benefits, issue SNAP EBT cards, and have access to the EBT AT to make updates in the EPPIC system.
-This means staff cannot have update access to PS-2 or FACS and update access to the AT.
+This means staff may not have update access to PS-2 or FACS and update access to the AT.
 This protects employees from any appearance of inappropriate conduct in benefit issuance.

 (1) FS EPS staff remotely print SNAP EBT cards statewide, per (c) of this Instruction.
-County EBT specialists are responsible for printing all child care only EBT cards.
+EBT specialists are responsible for printing all child care only EBT cards.

 (A) train clients, authorized representatives, and additional card holders;